 Love…Bude Sea Pool

 Also dating back to the 1930s, Bude Sea Pool is a free to use semi-natural, part man-made swimming pool nestled among the rocks at Summerleaze Beach, Bude.
-Topped up by the sea at high tide each day, you can enjoy a natural bathing experience or explore the beach itself, which is home to numerous water sports and outdoor pursuits, including surfing, coasteering and kayaking.
+Topped up by the sea at high tide each day, visitors can enjoy a natural bathing experience or explore the beach itself, which is home to numerous water sports and outdoor pursuits, including surfing, coasteering and kayaking.

 Discover…the historic Saltdean Lido